azerella/changelog-skimmer/README.md

 # changelog-skimmer
 > 📝 Given a common changelog layout, generate a summarised alternative.

 Changelog skimmer takes a generic format changelog file path or changelog file data and compacts it into a short list.
-The output list will contain the version entry and first comment for that version entry.
+The output list will contain the version entry and **first** comment for that entry.

 # Install
 ```bash